MicrosoftDocs/dynamics-365-ai/ai-docs/sales/d365-ai-overview.md

 ---
-title: " View overall insights of your sales in Dynamics 365 AI for Sales | MicrosoftDocs"
+title: " View overall insights of your sales in Dynamics 365 AI Sales Insights | MicrosoftDocs"
 description: "View high-level information on forecast, leaderboard, pipeline, highlights, upcoming meetings, and relevant news with AI-driven insights readily available for Dynamics 365 for Sales"
 keywords: ""
 ms.date: 10/31/2018